awsdocs/aws-codebuild-user-guide/doc_source/test-report-jasmine.md

 The following procedure demonstrates how to set up test reporting in AWS CodeBuild with the [JasmineBDD testing framework](http://jasmine.github.io/)\.

 The procedure requires the following prerequisites:
-+ You have an existing AWS CodeBuild project\.
++ You have an existing CodeBuild project\.
 + Your project is a Node\.js project that is set up to use the Jasmine testing framework\.

 Add the [https://www.npmjs.com/package/jasmine-reporters](https://www.npmjs.com/package/jasmine-reporters) package to the `devDependencies` section of your project's `package.json` file\.
 This package has a collection of JavaScript reporter classes that can be used with Jasmine\.